America uses a disproportionate share of

 additional fifty million barrels a day.
 So where is the oil going to

 come from?
-Governments and the national oil companies are obviously in
+Governments and the national oil companies are

 control of about ninety per cent of the assets... the Middle East with